cherryisaac/Snake-Game/README.md

 - If the retry & main menu buttons are both clicked within seconds of each other than the buttons will disappear leaving the player stuck at the Game Over screen
 - Timer indicator does not resume where it left off after game unpauses on Hard mode
-- The button to view the high scores stops working after going to into the options menu

 Future features I would like to implement:
 - Set up high scores by difficulty